tikimcrzx/CRZXBLOG/README.md

 # CrzxBlog Personal App

-This is the repository for my e-commerce project.
+This is the repository for my Personal App project.

 ### Stack